aracid/100DaysOfMLCode/README.md

 # Concepts to understand

-Trust Region Policy Optimization - John Schulman Berkeley Q-Learning
+- [] Trust Region Policy Optimization - John Schulman Berkeley
-Autoencoders
+- [] Q-Learning
-Temporal Difference
+- [] Autoencoders
-Reinforcement learning
+- [] Temporal Difference
-Monte Carlo Tree Search
+- [] Reinforcement learning
-neural impainting
+- [] Monte Carlo Tree Search
-Reinforcement Learning
+- [] neural impainting
-Disentangled VAE
+- [] Reinforcement Learning
-Transfer learning
+- [] Disentangled VAE

-Outcome of course -
+- [] Transfer learning

-Denoise
+- [] Image Denoiser
-Voice recognition - speech to text.
+- [] Voice recognition - speech to text.
-Text to image classification, ie find an image based on text, the text isnt a category but a convnet.
+- [] Text to image classification, ie find an image based on text, the text isnt a category but a convnet.
-Form a sentence and form various images based on the sentence.
+- [] Form a sentence and form various images based on the sentence.

 *Need to read*